Luz Arce Ferrer

 Luz Zenaida "Lucy" Arce Ferrer (born March 6, 1950), is a Puerto Rican politician.
 She served as a member of the Senate of Puerto Rico from 1996 till 2013.

 Early years and studies

 Lucy Arce was born in Aguadilla, Puerto Rico.
 She completed a Bachelor of Arts with a concentration in English from the University of Puerto Rico at Mayagüez.
 Then, she earns her certification in Public Housing Administration from Temple University.

 Professional career

 Arce has worked as a teacher with the Head Start Program, and as an Ombudsman for the Aguadilla region.
 She also worked as Regional Director of the Public Housing Administration in Aguadilla, and then as Regional Manager of the Association of Commonwealth Employees (AEELA) in Arecibo.

 In 1993, Arce was appointed as Auxiliar Administrator of the Retirement System Administration for the Government Employees of Puerto Rico.
 She also served as Commissioner of the Women Affairs Commission.

+She has been a member of the League of United Latin American Citizens (LULAC) for more than 30 years.
+She actively participates in other grassroots organizations in Puerto Rico and the United States.